Position announcement: Eco-evolutionary models

 Salary and benefits: Salary $54,000-$58,000 and includes a benefits package including medical/dental/vision/life/LTD insurance, retirement plan, tuition benefits, sick leave, paid holidays, as well as other benefits.

-To apply for this this position: Submit a single PDF by email that includes a cover letter that specifically address the qualifications listed above and a description of work experience, curriculum vitae, date of availability, and contact information for 3 references to the following email address: firstname.lastname@example.org.
-Please put “evo postdoc” in the subject line.
-Applications will be reviewed as they are submitted with final deadline of October 25.
+To apply for this this position: Visit Boise State HR click on “Faculty jobs” and search for job 181186, then apply online.
+You will be asked to submit a cover letter that specifically address the qualifications listed above and a description of work experience, curriculum vitae, date of availability, and contact information for 3 references.
+The application deadline is October 25.

 About Boise and our University